JiBrok/jibrok.github.io/_docs/jsm-fields-panel-cloud/overview.md

 * Description - can be left blank, filled with technical information or some kind of message for the user.
 You can specify the HTML that will be displayed on the portal.
   * Preview description as HTML - will show how the description will look on the portal.
 * Specify the fields that you want to display in this panel. *If the field is displayed incorrectly on the portal, please write to support, we will quickly add it.
 This applies primarily to fields from third-party applications.*
 * Specify whether to display the name and description on the portal.
+Specify other display settings.
 * Click the **save** button.

 Go to the first tab **Mapping request types and field panels**.